hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/2-io-signal-setting/8-key-signal-output.md

 For example, input 2.9 and press the <<b>ENTER</b>> key.
 Then, it will be converted to and displayed as fb2.do9.
 If you input 9 without decimal point and press the <<b>ENTER</b>> key, it will be converted to do9.

 {% hint style="info" %}
-You can register the desired output signal with a button in the user key area of Hi6 teach pendant.
+You can register the desired output signal with a button in the user key area of ${cont_model} teach pendant.
 For details, refer to "[2.7.2.1 Key Signal Output Function Area](../../../2-operation/7-user-key/2-button-registration/1-key-signal-output.md)".
 {% endhint %}